souldern/souldern.github.io/home/announcements/biscuits-and-houses.md

 # Biscuits and Houses Quizzes

-The recent Village Newsletter had quizzes to name Biscuits and to recognise villae _Old_ houses.
+The recent Village Newsletter had quizzes to name Biscuits and to recognise village _Old_ houses.
 The answers are as follows:

 (Winning entry Joanna Carlisle)